marcoshdezcam/Ruby_WebScraper/README.md

 		web_scraper = Scraper.new('RAM 16GB')
 		web_scraper.search

-All search results will be saved on Scraper.Listing.products.
+All search results will be saved on Scraper.Listing.products

 		web_scraper.listing.products